ELEVATE-Project/documents/src/docusaurus/docs/signing-up-as-a-mentee.md

+import PartialExample from './_mentored.mdx';

 # Signing up as a Mentee

-First-time users should create an account on MentorED.
+First-time users should create an account on <PartialExample mentored />.

-1. Install the MentorED application from Google Play or App Store.
+1. Install the <PartialExample mentored /> application from Google Play Store.

-2. Open MentorED and select **Sign up**.
+2. Open <PartialExample mentored /> and select **Sign up**.

 3. Select **Mentee** and tap **Continue**.